In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 Choose your press lists very carefully, ensuring that you only contact journalists who are absolutely relevant to your release.

-Create press lists with a media relations tool such as Response Source, which is an essential source of media contacts and coverage opportunities.
+Create press lists with a media relations tool such as Response Source, an essential source of media contacts and coverage opportunities.

 Separate your lists into smaller ones for more niche subjects, and keep your larget lists for the outreach of more wide-reaching topics, such as those suitable for the national press.